ilholbea/cookingApp/README.md

 ##Overall application architecture
-The application has two parts.
+The application has multiple parts:
 1. `BACKEND` - developed using `Java` and `Spring Boot`
 2. `FRONTEND` - developed using `Mendix Desktop Modeler`
 3. `PERSISTANCY` - the database that I've used is a `PostgreSQL` database hosted on cloud using `AWS RDS`.
-I first started the development with a `H2` in-memory database, but I wanted to add a bit more functionality to the app.
+I first started the development with a `H2` in-memory database, but I wanted to add a bit more functionality to the app, so I switched to a cloud DB.

 ###Folder Structure
 The `BACKEND` of the application resides in the `cookingAppBackend` folder.
 It contains the src folder with the application and three `.bat` files that are explained in the `How to Run` section.

 The `FRONTEND` of the application resides in the `cookingAppFrontend` folder.
-Given the fac that I didn't find the `Export Package` functionality of the Modeler until later in the development, I've added the entire working directory of the `FRONTEND`.
+Given the fact that I didn't find the `Export Package` functionality of the Modeler until later in the development, I've added the entire working directory of the `FRONTEND`.